Beta (plant): Description

 The fruit (utricle) is immersed in the swollen, hardened perianth base.
 The fruit is indehiscent or dehiscence eventually circumscissile.
 The horizontal seed is orbicular or reniform, with dark brown, smooth or glossy seed coat.
 The seed contains an annular embryo and copious perisperm.

 The base chromosome number is x = 9.

 Systematics and distribution

 The genus Beta was published in 1753 by Carl Linnaeus.
 The type specimen is Beta vulgaris L. It is the type genus for subfamily Betoideae in family Amaranthaceae (s.l, including the Chenopodiaceae).

-According to phylogenetical research by Kadereit et al. (2006), the genus is classified into 2 sections with 7-8 species:
+Kadereit and colleagues used phylogenetic inference to classify members of the genus into two sections with seven or eight species: